• Skip to primary navigation

 This isn’t the first time I’ve seen senior leaders misuse qualitative metrics, and it likely won’t be the last.
 So I asked myself: Now that more leaders have agreed to adopt the right metrics, do they know how to use them responsibly?

 I will admit that I was frustrated to learn of this request, but the event inspired me to create a guide for leaders, especially those used to traditional, output-focused models who are new to Flow Metrics and team-level measurement.
-You’ve picked the right metrics; now comes the challenge: using them effectively without causing harm.
+This article shares my approach to metrics, focusing on curiosity, care, and a learning mindset.
+It’s not a set of rules.
+You’ve already chosen team-aligned metrics, and now I’ll explain how we use them to drive improvement while avoiding the pitfalls of judgment or manipulation.

 How to Use Team Metrics Without Breaking Trust or the System